-I am a political theorist and historian of modern political thought, with interests in Nietzsche's politics, democratic theory, liberalism, conspiracy theories and the far right.
-My book Nietzsche's Great Politics came out with Princeton University Press in 2016 (paperback 2018).
-It was reviewed in the New Yorker, TLS, New Statesman, Dissent, LARB, Times Higher Education and Notre Dame Philosophical Reviews.
+His first book Nietzsche's Great Politics came out with Princeton University Press in 2016 (paperback 2018).
+It was reviewed in a number of popular and scholarly publications including the New Yorker, TLS, New Statesman, Dissent, LARB, Times Higher Education and Notre Dame Philosophical Reviews.
 It also featured in interviews with Vox and the Irish Times.
-It was selected as one of CHOICE's Outstanding Academic Titles for 2017, longlisted for the Bronislaw Geremek First Academic Book Prize and is currently being translated into Chinese (Commercial Press).
+It was selected as one of CHOICE's Outstanding Academic Titles for 2017, longlisted for the Bronislaw Geremek First Academic Book Prize and is currently being translated into Chinese (Commercial Press) and Spanish (Adriana Hidalgo).

-My current research is on elite theories of democracy - Mosca, Pareto and Michels - and the impact their thinking had on the development of democratic theory in the US and Europe after WWII, notably on figures such as Joseph Schumpeter, Robert Dahl, C Wright Mills and Raymond Aron.
-I have a book entitled Elites and Democracy under contract with Princeton University Press.
+His current research is on elite theories of democracy - Mosca, Pareto and Michels - and the impact their thinking had on the development of democratic theory in the US and Europe after WWII, notably on figures such as Joseph Schumpeter, Robert Dahl, C Wright Mills and Raymond Aron.
+He has a book entitled Elites and Democracy under contract with Princeton University Press.

-I write regularly for the Guardian, New Statesman, Project Syndicate and the Irish Times, and have appeared on BBC Radio 3 and 4, Al Jazeera and Talking Politics.
-I have also spoken at the Hay and Cheltenham Literary Festivals.
+He regularly writes for the TLS, Guardian, New Statesman, The Nation, Project Syndicate, Irish Times, Persuasion, Unherd, The UnPopulist, RSA Journal and the Cambridge Journal, and has appeared on BBC Radio 3 and BBC Radio 4, France Culture, Al Jazeera and Talking Politics.
+He has spoken at the Hay and Cheltenham Literary Festivals.

 Democracy and Elites in Twentieth Century Europe and America (POLI4191)